4 Huge Buyer Misconceptions About Multiple Offers

 A seller isn’t going to wait around for them to submit an offer.
 They’re not going to wait for an updated pre-approval letter.
 They aren’t going to wait for a buyer’s parents to view the home before they submit an offer.
 Nor are they going to wait for you to get a quote for homeowners insurance or renovations you want to make.

 Buyers need to be ready, willing, and able to view a property and submit an offer at the drop of a dime.
+Expecting a seller to wait is another one of the biggest buyer misconceptions.

 Final Thoughts